mugli/learning-graphql/workshopper/exercises/querying_with_directives/problem.md

 });
 ```

 This example is here just to show how to post a GraphQL query programmatically in nodejs.
-Of course the same can be achieved with `curl`, `httpie`, `XMLHttpRequest` or the modern `fetch` API in browsers.
+Of course the same can be achieved with `curl`, `Postman`, `httpie`, `XMLHttpRequest` or the modern `fetch` API in browsers.

 Now what about the GraphQL server that'll process the query?
 We haven't talked anything about how to write a GraphQL server yet.
 Let's start that in the next part.